YPillon/remix-email-sending-app/README.md

 - The The node-mailjet npm package (https://www.npmjs.com/package/node-mailjet) which connects to the Mailjet API.
 - TailwindCSS (https://tailwindcss.com/docs/installation)

+It can do two things :
-It basically prompts the user for their email address and send them an email with a link to a dummy PDF.
+- Prompting the user for their email address and send them an email with a link to a dummy PDF.
+- Prompting the user for their email address and adding them to a list of subscribers on your Mailjet account.

-This project is a self-training to learn how to send emails programatically based on user input.
+This project is a self-training to learn how to manage an email solution programmatically.

 Enjoy 🙌